Kenta11/dotfiles/README.md

 # dotfiles

-This repository is for dotfiles, like .zshrc, .vimrc, etc. It includes
+This repository is for dotfiles (.zshrc, .vimrc, etc.).
+It includes

 - .zshrc
 - .vimrc